 Books and toys from Mimi’s collection, except for Aliger, from my imagination.

-Some ideas for a puppy crittur, character development based on Kevin W. sketches, and origami pterosaurs.
+Here are ideas for a puppy crittur, some cats based on Kevin W. sketches, and two origami pterosaurs to use as models for a predatory character.

 On Monday April 26 at about 11 AM I lost my balance, pivoted 180 degrees, and fell into a hole, badly spraining my right ankle.
 Suddenly I am immobile, and more isolated that before.
 Luckily I was in Canyon- I tried to crawl but couldn’t move.
 I yelled and yelled until Art heard me, and came out to lift me up and carry me to the house.